MiladArbabi/SynchroFlow/README.md

 The first live KPI widget and backend simulation engine for the FinOps dashboard.

 ## Technical Architecture
-SynchroFlow uses a hybrid, multi-service architecture to combine performance and flexibility.
+SynchroFlow uses a hybrid, multi-service architecture designed for performance, scalability, and creating a virtuous data cycle between its core components.

 ## Code snippet